serp-spider/documentation/docs/search-engine/google.md

 ### Create an url

-The builder offers the required tools to build an url from scratch
+The url builder has the required tools to build an url from scratch

 ```php
     use Serps\SearchEngine\Google\GoogleUrl;